Skip to content

 So, how should you secure information that’s stored in the cloud?
 Encrypting sensitive data before it’s uploaded to cloud services is one very effective solution.
 Other measures you can take include using strong passwords, monitoring and limiting access to files and making sure your network security is robust.

-Tip 4: Consider the Zero-Trust Model
+Tip 4: Applying the Zero-Trust Security Model

 One method of protecting data in hybrid workplaces that’s gaining in popularity is the zero-trust model.
 While falling on the more extreme end of data security, this approach can be especially effective for businesses with enough resources and patience.